charles-amyx/charlesamyxdotcom/content/design/mstoolkit.md

 Designer, front end, and WordPress development.

+## Details

-Probably one of the most fulfilling projects I've worked on.
-The site was tested with a focus comprised of individuals with MS. The site was a resounding success which validated some of the above and beyond accessibilty we focused on.
-It was also a lot of fun working on the animated icons.
-This site was the first time I've used Lottie, a library that renders After Effects animations for the web.
+One of the most fulfilling projects our team has worked on.
+A rare instance where a site was tested with a focus comprised of individuals with MS. The site was a resounding success, validating our focus on outstanding accessibility.

+This was the first time I've used Lottie, a library that renders After Effects animations for the web.
+It was a delight creating cute, yet respectful, animations.

 ![Home page of my ms toolkit](./images/ms-home.jpg)